rollyourown-xyz/ryo-nextcloud/README.md

 # ryo-nextcloud

-Deploy a standalone nextcloud server using Ansible, Packer and Terraform.
+Deploy a Nextcloud server using Ansible, Packer and Terraform.